 The beginnings of today's Chemieanlagenbau Chemnitz GmbH go back to Johann Samuel Schwalbe, a craftsman who established his mechanical engineering workshop in Chemnitz in 1811.
 In the course of the decades, the small family business initially known as “J. S. Schwalbe & Sohn” developed into a renowned enterprise by the end of the 19th century.
 In 1873, the company was converted into a public limited company, and from then on it was called “Maschinenfabrik Germania vormals J. S. Schwalbe & Sohn”.
 By the beginning of the 20th century, the engineering works had several branch establishments in the Chemnitz region.
-Already at that time, the export business extended to South and Central America, Australia, China and Siberia.
+Already at that time, the export business extended to South and Central America, Australia, China and Russia.

 Although the Chemnitz enterprise, too, had to struggle with crises and bottlenecks during the period up to World War II, production kept on running continuously.
 After the devastating bombings in the year 1945, the company premises were reduced to rubble – the engineering works were forced into a new start.
 Thanks to the commitment of the employees business operations could be continued under a new name starting from July 1946.
 After the transfer to national property, the enterprise was now called VEB Germania.

 At the end of the 1950s, two sectors of priority began to evolve in production.
 The establishment of a separate plant engineering and construction branch was preceded by the establishment of the plant construction control centre at the beginning of October 1959.
 In October 1964, the fields of apparatus construction and plant engineering and construction were separated and did trade under different names in their main fields of activity.
 Plant engineering and construction was called VEB Anlagenbau Karl-Marx-Stadt, apparatus construction was called VEB Germania Karl-Marx-Stadt.